How I Landed A Top Aesthetics Job In London – In Under 4 Months!

 Why aesthetics was right for me

-I only knew a couple of doctors who had done the Injectables Foundation course but never actually gone on to practice so I started researching online.
+I only knew a couple of doctors who had done the Foundation Training in Botox & Dermal Fillers course but never actually gone on to practice so I started researching online.
 This is when I found Harley Academy and fortuitously they were having an Open Day a few weeks later.
 Although it was only a brief introduction to Aesthetic Medicine, I knew straight away it was something I wanted to do.
 I was immediately excited by the possibilities the industry offered, and I really felt connected to the ethos of Harley Academy: responsible, accountable and expertly trained.

 "I loved the day, met some great people, and was excited about the opportunities that lay ahead."

-I signed up the following week for the Foundation Course to get my first real experience of what was involved and to determine whether I wanted this to be my new career.
+I signed up the following week for Foundation Training in Botox & Dermal Fillers to get my first real experience of what was involved and to determine whether I wanted this to be my new career.
 I loved the day, met some great people, and was excited about the opportunities that lay ahead.
 I was genuinely surprised at how energised I felt because I love being a stay-at-home mum.
 Although afterwards I knew I could go out and practice, I did not feel well equipped enough to do so to the highest standard nor would I feel comfortable injecting my mum, which is what I used as my benchmark!

 Choosing the perfect course for getting aesthetic doctor jobs

 The doctor inside of me was saying if I do this, I must do it right.
 And to me that meant having expert training over a period of time, knowing the theory behind the practical techniques, and being responsible and ethical in an unregulated industry.
-The postgraduate certificate is a big commitment financially and time-wise, but I do believe ‘you get what you pay for’ and that to be the best, you have to work hard.
+The postgraduate diploma is a big commitment financially and time-wise, but I do believe “you get what you pay for” and that to be the best, you have to work hard.
 How can you become an expert without dedication, appropriate training, and hands-on experience with a mentor?

-So after many months of not having a clue what I was going to do, literally in a matter of three weeks, I had started the Level 7 course.
-The e-learning was straightforward and I worked my way through it quite quickly, capitalising on times my kids were napping.
+So after many months of not having a clue what I was going to do, literally in a matter of three weeks, I had started the Level 7 Diploma in Botox & Dermal Fillers course.
+The eLearning was straightforward and I worked my way through it quite quickly, capitalising on times my kids were napping.
 I then booked onto observation and mentoring days.
 This is where it gets more fun – I liked the client-doctor interaction, loved the practical elements of the job, and I felt very supported by Harley Academy and its online network of other medical aesthetics students.

 Aesthetic doctor jobs - and how to find them